Best Dash Cams 2024: Reliable And Great Video Quality

 BlackVue DR970X-2CH Plus 2 channel dash cam

 If you are looking for a truly high-end dash camera, check out the DR970X-2CH Plus (full review).
+This is a Korean product with an elegant black cylinder design.
 It not only records top quality front and rear video, but it can also connect to Blackvue’s cloud.

 This means you can live stream video from your car over the internet, and receive alerts to your phone when something happens to your parked car.
 You can find a complete breakdown how this works, along with all the additional features and the extra costs to expect, in our article about dash cams with cloud connectivity.